-On many small blocks, lambs can arrive from mid winter to Christmas because rams run with the ewes all year round.
-The result is lambs of all sizes on ewes, all competing for the same grass as there are not enough paddocks for good feed control.
+All lambs should have been tail docked and castrated, unless you want to sell some early born lambs for the Christmas market, when entire males usually make more money as they grow faster.
+The problem is often late born lambs as on most small blocks, lambs can arrive from mid winter to Christmas because rams run with the ewes all year round.
+The result is lambs of all sizes on ewes; all competing for the same grass as there are not enough paddocks for good feed control.

-Immediately after lambing is time to start identifying ewes that will not have earned their keep for the season.
+It’s a good time now to start identifying ewes that will not have earned their keep for the season.
 Mark them for culling and get rid of them early.
 Also cull all ewes with chronic footrot as they are just a source of infection for other sheep.

 Some young lambs may get foot scald in wet and lush grass, but it often cures itself when conditions dry up.
 Treat any bad cases where animals are suffering.
 Young lambs may also get arthritis showing stiff legs and clearly are not happy.
 Check with your vet for the best current way to deal with these problems.